romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 In the Cabo Ortegal Complex, such reworking of a Gondwanan margin during arc magmatism is compatible with the radiogenic isotope data available for the pyroxenites.
 This data include decoupled Hf-Nd with ε<sub>Hf(i)</sub> exceeding + 100 corresponding to Paleoproterozoic to Archean Hf model ages (Tilhac et al. 2020) as well as moderately enriched (_i.e._ EM1) Pb, Sr and Nd isotopes (Gravestock 1992, Santos et al., 2002, Tilhac et al. 2017).

-> NOTE: A summary of this isotopic data could be useful here.
+> NOTE GEOCH: A summary of this isotopic data could be useful here.

 ### 5.2 Prograde tectonothermal evolution: the Devonian subduction

-All the HP units of the Cabo Ortegal Complex record a deformation episode D<sub>1</sub> (Ábalos et al. 2003) ascribed to a Devonian subduction (**Fig_P-T-t-paths**).
+All the HP-HT units of the Cabo Ortegal Complex record a deformation episode D<sub>1</sub> (Ábalos et al. 2003) ascribed to a Devonian subduction (**Fig_P-T-t-paths**).
 In the ultramafic massifs, it is recorded by a mylonitic foliation near tectonic contacts and sheath folds developed during thrusting of the massifs over the underlying granulites.

 <img src="cabo-ortegal/fieldguide_figures/p-t-paths.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig_P-T-t-paths**.
-P-T-t paths of the different HP units showing geochronological and geothermobarometric constraints on protolith formation and deformation episodes D<sub>1</sub> to D<sub>4</sub>, with respect subduction, tectonic accretion, forced return flow (syn-subduction exhumation) in a subduction channel, and the subsequent exhumation during orogenic collision (Abalos et al. 2003).
+P-T-t paths of the different HP-HT units showing geochronological and geothermobarometric constraints on protolith formation and deformation episodes D<sub>1</sub> to D<sub>4</sub>, with respect subduction, tectonic accretion, forced return flow (syn-subduction exhumation) in a subduction channel, and the subsequent exhumation during orogenic collision (Abalos et al. 2003).

 Until recently, these folds depicting the style of deformation in deep subduction settings (Ábalos et al. 2003) had been recognized in all the units of the Upper Allochthon (Azcárraga et al. 2002), except in the *Limo* and *Herbeira* massifs. *Limo* was initially described as structurally homogeneous (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, García Izquierdo et al. 2011) due to the strong alteration of most outcrops inland.
 However, good exposures of harzburgites were found in the NW cliffs revealing large-scale stacking of extremely elongated sheath folds (Puelles et al. 2012).
 Similar folds were then found affecting both peridotites and pyroxenites in the *Herbeira* massif (Tilhac et al. 2016, Tilhac 2017), indicating that the massif underwent D<sub>1</sub> as an entity, and that formation of the main pyroxenites pre-date this deformation episode.